pantrypoints/sp/content/en/research/galileo/two/day-3c.md

 {{< /l >}}

-SIMP.
+{{< r a="Simplicio" >}}
 I had rather take a middle course, and assign to them an orb described around a definite center and included between two spherical surfaces--a very distant concave one, and another closer and convex, between which are placed at vanious altitudes the innumerable host of stars.
 This might be called the universal sphere, containing within it the spheres of the planets which we have already designated.
+{{< /r >}}